Updated 6th December 2024

 These events can range from nights out, games evenings at Treehouse Boardgame Cafe, trips to the cinema, going to watch Sheffield Tigers or other local rugby games, and a variety of other social gatherings.
 You are more than welcome to bring along family, friends, partners, and potential new members to meet your fellow players.

-But it doesn’t need to stop there!
+It doesn’t need to stop there!
 We’re more than happy to have further socials and new ideas to come from our members.
 If you are going to an event, or gathering and you think other Vulcans might want to come along, feel free to send an email to committee@sheffieldvulcans.com .
 If you’re unsure, about anything please get in touch with the Membership Secretary who will be happy to help you publish an event.

 Whilst on Vulcans official socials we expect members to follow the guidelines set out in our core values and code of conduct.
 We trust our members to act as adults and make their own choices but would remind members that on official socials they are representing the club to the public and potential members and supporters.